Egg Freezing - Planning for Someday

-The belief that they will someday have a baby and become a mother is a common dream shared by nearly every woman.
+The belief that you will someday have a baby and become a mother is a common dream shared by nearly every woman.
 The question for most is not usually if they will have a child but rather when it will happen.
 Happily, this expectation is fulfilled naturally for many, but for others, personal circumstances or medical conditions can become barriers to ever achieving parenthood.

 A woman’s fertility is largely dependant on the quality of her eggs.
-As a woman ages her fertility potential or egg quality is decreasing as are the chances of conception.
+As a woman ages her fertility potential or egg quality decreases as are the chances of conception.
 Additionally, some medical conditions such as premature menopause accelerate the aging of eggs while other conditions, cancer or lupus for example require treatments that often have a negative affect on fertility.
 Whatever the cause, diminished egg quality significantly impacts ones ability to conceive.

 Age and Fertility Preservation